-Q. How does the VMRD, Inc. cELISA test kit detect CAE?
+Q. How does the VMRD, Inc. cELISA test kit detect CAEV and OPPV?

-Q. How often should a producer test for CAE?
+Q. How often should a producer test for CAEV or OPPV?

-A. It is important that producers understand that the CAE test is a "snapshot in time" and that the CAE virus can lay dormant for months or years before it begins to reproduce and become infectious.
-Therefore routine testing is important if you want to maintain your herd as CAE negative.
-It is recommended that all animals be tested every 6 months.
+A. The SRLV test is a "snapshot in time" and the CAE/OPP virus can lay dormant for months or years before it begins to reproduce and become infectious.
+Therefore routine testing is important if you want to maintain your herd as CAE or OPP negative.
+We recommend consulting with your veterinarian for testing frequency recommendations.

-Q. When should goats be tested for CAE?
+Q. When should goats or sheep be tested for CAEV or OPPV?

-A. Marginal result can be an indication of a recent CAE exposure as antibodies are building up in the serum, or this may be the result of a false positive, possibly from the presence of non-CAE antibodies which can interfere with the test.
+A. A marginal result can be an indication of a recent CAE/OPP exposure as antibodies are building up in the serum, or this may be the result of a false positive, possibly from the presence of non-CAE/OPP antibodies which can interfere with the test.
 We suggest you wait for 6 – 8 weeks after any vaccinations, injuries or illness symptoms are gone and resubmit for a confirmation.

-Kids less than 6 - 9 months old may test positive for CAE if they have received heat-treated colostrum containing CAE antibodies.
-We suggest retesting these kids after nine months of age to determine their true status.
+Kids less than 6 - 9 months old may test positive for CAE/OPP if they have received colostrum or milk containing CAE/OPP antibodies.
+We suggest retesting these kids after nine months of age to verify their status.

-A. Field research has shown that the VMRD CAE test has a sensitivity of 100% and specificity of 99.6% for caprine and a sensitivity of 95% and a specificity of 98% for ovine.
+A. Field research has shown that the SRLV test has a sensitivity of 100% and specificity of 99.6% for caprine and a sensitivity of 95% and a specificity of 98% for ovine.

 Q. How long does it take to receive the test results?

-Q. Where can I find more information about the CAE test?
+Q. Where can I obtain more information about CAEV or OPPV?